ranadas/secured-mvc-postgres/README.md

 e.g. port is 9000 (8080).
 Looking for a Postgres url localhost:5432/rdas

 For JPA magic, must have a @Configuration Class annotated with @EntityScan, @EnableJpaRepositories.

+For Security, add spring-boot-starter-security and in application yaml security:
+                                                                         basic:
+                                                                           enabled: true